TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

   centered around the population mean.
 This means that the sample mean is an **unbiased estimator** of the population mean.
 We have also seen that the spread of these sample means around the population mean decreases with inceasing sample size.
-The spread of sample means reflects an important aspect of the population: the more dispersed the population values, the more dispersed is the distribution of the sample means.
+The spread of sample means reflects an important aspect of the population: more dispersed
+  population values result in a more dispersed the distribution of the sample means.
 However, the shape of the distribution of sample means does not necessarily reflect the distribution of underlying population values: